cutimage - Fotolia

 All of the work being done to improve analytics capabilities has observers excited about the possibilities.

 "The most interesting part of this is the tense shift taking place with businesses moving from looking at the past [batch] to looking at the now [real-time]," Rouda said.
-"This enables all kinds of immediate responses to new information that otherwise weren't possible."
+"This enables all kinds of immediate responses to information that otherwise weren't possible."

 However, as real-time becomes more invasive, practitioners need to make sure it doesn't have a performance impact on operations, said BBIBT's Imhoff.
 "That is something that needs to be thoroughly considered ahead of time."